⚠️ We are currently updating our 2021/22 tax guidance across the website

 The remittance basis applies automatically if you are resident but non-domiciled in the UK and you have less than £2,000 of unremitted foreign income and gains for the year (or UK part of a split year).
 If this applies to you and you make a transfer to the UK from an overseas savings account which earns interest, you are likely to be deemed to remit some of the foreign interest income with any transfer to the UK from that account.
 This could trigger an unexpected tax liability in the UK, so you should seek advice before you do so.

-Note that if you are bringing physical cash into the UK from a non-EU country and it exceeds 10,000 Euros, you must declare it.
+Note that if you are bringing physical cash into, or out of, Great Britain and it exceeds £10,000, you must declare it.
+If you are bringing physical cash into, or out of, Northern Ireland and it exceeds 10,000 Euros, you must declare it.

 Do I pay tax on cash gifts I receive?